-Supplier Engagement: Nielsen's Sourcing team engages with strategic suppliers several times a year through regularly scheduled on-site factory visits, conference calls and meetings.
+Supplier Engagement: Nielsen's Global Procurement team engages with strategic suppliers several times a year through regularly scheduled on-site factory visits, conference calls and meetings.
 Engagement at the company and production facility level is ongoing and aims to address performance and quality concerns, as well as unsatisfactory facility conditions, environmental health and safety issues, and social compliance.

-In 2016, Nielsen established a supply chain sustainability program to systematically address environmental, social and governance risk in our supply base.
-Activities to address social and human rights risk focused primarily on collecting baseline level data through questionnaires, dialogue and third-party due diligence to assess risks and identify further action, such as the need for social audits.
-Nielsen completed the risk assessments and verification for our top strategic suppliers, including each of the suppliers in the most at-risk segments of our supply chain, and based on these assessments, determined mitigating actions and corrective action plans with those suppliers.
+Nielsen's supply chain sustainability program systematically addresses environmental, social and governance risk in our supply base.
+Activities to address social and human rights risk focus primarily on collecting annual company and facility level data through questionnaires, dialogue and third-party due diligence to assess risks and identify further action, such as the need for social audits.
+In 2017, Nielsen completed the risk assessments and verification for our top strategic suppliers, including each of the suppliers in the most at-risk segments of our supply chain, and based on these assessments, determined mitigating actions and corrective action plans with those suppliers.

-Capacity-Building and Training: To ensure a high level of understanding of the risks of modem slavery and human trafficking in our supply chains and our business, Nielsen ensures training is available for staff.
-Through membership in the EICC, we make online training modules on the Supplier Code of Conduct available to Nielsen employees as well as suppliers.
-In addition, there are specific modules on related topics particularly relevant to issues of human trafficking and modem slavery.
-Modules can be assigned to internal staff and suppliers and participation can be tracked.
-Nielsen also provides further training to those with a direct supplier relationship to ensure they are readily capable of identifying any potential abuses.
+Capacity-Building and Training: To ensure deeper understanding of the risks of modern slavery and human trafficking in our supply chains and our business, Nielsen ensures training is available for staff.
+Through membership in the RBA, we make online training modules on the Nielsen Supplier Code of Conduct available to Nielsen employees and suppliers.
+In 2017, our supplier code was published on our website in 39 languages, and online training was made available in 12 languages.
+Modules can be assigned to internal staff and suppliers, and participation is tracked.
+In 2017, 100% of our Global Procurement team completed certificate training on the supplier code.
+Nielsen provides further training to those with a direct supplier relationship to ensure they are readily capable of identifying any potential abuses.
+In 2017, three members of our Global Procurement team who work with electronics manufacturers were trained further to internally audit against the code.

-This statement is made pursuant to sections 54(1) of the Modern Slavery Act 2015 and constitutes our slavery and human trafficking statement for the financial year ending 12/31/16.
+This statement is made pursuant to sections 54(1) of the Modern Slavery Act 2015 and constitutes our slavery and human trafficking statement for the financial year ending 12/31/17.

-Signature of director: DBarns
+Signature of director: DMBarry

-Name of company: Nielsen Holdings plc
+Name of company: Nielsen Holdings pic

-Date: 4/27/17
+Date: 4/27/18